Raiondesu/eventhoven/README.md

 It also allows `eventhoven` to be used effortlessly with other functional libraries like [`ramda`](https://github.com/ramda/ramda) and many others.

 Not all `eventhoven` function are curried.
-These, which are, however, will have the following disclaimer:
+Those, which are, however, will have the following disclaimer:

 > Note, that the function is [curried](#curriyng), which means that it must be called partially